nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Exits the program.

 > ###### ⚠️ **Warning**
-> Users are strongly encouraged to use `exit` command to close the application when there is a person detail window active.
+> Users are strongly encouraged to use `close` command to close view windows and `exit` command to close the application when there is a person detail window active.
 Closing by clicking the close button may cause the detail window to not automatically closed.

 **Command Format:**